jmplonka/InventorLoader/README.md

       (on linux you have to export the PATH variable - I think).
-Linux and MAC users should use '/' instead of '\'! ii) change the working folder to ILP's libs folder (e.g. `cd <PATH-TO-FREECAD>\Mod\InventorLoader-master\libs`) iii) run the installation script: `python ./installLibs.py`
-      This should install the required packages.
+Linux and MAC users should use '/' instead of '\'! ii) change the working folder to ILP's libs folder (e.g. `cd <PATH-TO-FREECAD>\Mod\InventorLoader-master\libs`) iii) run the installation script: `python ./installLibs.py` This should install the required packages.
 d) reopen FreeCAD

+## Limitations

+### Feature based import

+### ACIS (sat) nativ import
+- Blending surfaces are omitted.
+- Helix surfaces are also not yet supported.

+### STEP conversion import
+- Due to missing support of STEP for blending surfaces these will be omitted.
+- Helix surfaces are also not yet supported.
+- Names for objects are omitted.

 ## Status:
 > Alpha!